Don't let your CV get binned by the hiring bots.

 1. Include keywords

 An applicant tracking system works in a similar way to search engine optimisation (SEO): by employing keywords.
 When you submit your CV, the ATS scans it and stores it in a database.
 The recruiter can then search this database using keywords such as specific skills, qualifications or job titles to create a shortlist of applications.
 The trick for candidates is to make sure their CV contains the relevant keywords that the recruiter is likely to search for.

 So, how do you find the right keywords to use in a CV?
 It's simple.
 Look to the job ad as a starting point.
 Nine times out of 10, the job ad will contain the specific skills and qualifications the recruiter is looking for.
 Your task is to make sure these keywords are listed in your CV.

 For example, if the recruiter has listed 'project management' as a required skill and you have project management experience, then make sure the term 'project management' is listed in your CV.

 The format of your CV has a major impact on whether an ATS can successfully read it and pick up on the right keywords.
 Follow the below points as a starting guide:

 Submit your CV as a Word document and avoid PDFs (unless requested)

-Use a font size of 11 points minimum
+Use a font size no smaller than 10 points

 Left align your document